mverboom/build/BUILD.md

 can also have a folder `test.files`.
 This directory can contain supporting information used during the different phases of building and packaging software.

+Any lines in a recipe that start with `#` will be ignored and can be used for comments.

 Below the specific recipe sections will be discussed for the different operation modes.